Susan Rae’s newest sizzling suspense!

 5 Stars! –“Don’t let the fact that it’s the second in a series detract you.
 This book fully stands on its own.
 I loved Angela and Troy.
 Ms. Rae weaves a story that sticks with you.” –Brianna Soloski

 “…great Romantic Suspense!” –Cami Hensley, My Addiction is Reading

 “With her well developed characters, Susan keeps you glued to the pages.” –Susan Peck, My Cozie Corner

 “…this romance,thriller was something that took hold of your heart as you read.” –Beth Cutwright, Beth Art From The Heart

-Born into a Chicago cop family, while her brothers get their rush from catching bad guys, paramedic Angela DeLuca gets hers from saving lives.
-A tough beauty with a heart perhaps too big, Angela champions the underdog because, as the youngest of six siblings, she often felt like one.
+Born into a Chicago cop family, while her brothers get their rush from catching bad guys, Angela gets hers from saving lives.
+A tough beauty with a heart perhaps too big, she champions the underdog because, as the youngest of six siblings, she often felt like one.

-ICE Special Agent Troy Deavers became a cop to prove he wasn’t like his father—a southern politician who brought his family down with greed and corruption.
-Troy doesn’t suffer victims well.
-At first intrigued by Angela’s passion, he soon fears that the fire in Angela’s heart will be her undoing.
+Troy became a cop to prove he wasn’t like his father—a southern politician who brought his family down with greed and corruption.
+He doesn’t suffer victims well.
+At first intrigued by Angela’s passion, Troy soon fears that the fire in Angela’s heart will be her undoing.

-What happens when Troy falls in love with the lovely but infuriating Angela, the Chicago paramedic who insists on protecting a young witness and her unborn baby—a witness who could break his case wide open?
+What happens when Troy falls in love with the lovely but infuriating Angela who insists on protecting a young witness and her unborn baby—a witness who could break his case wide open?